With the release of H.M.D. risin 8core C.P.I. use, we put together the best bang for the buck. Video editing p.c for just 998$.

 Both X effects 8 gigabyte R X four 80s.
 Before we get into the benchmarks.

-So if you enjoy our channel and want to support feature articles, consider supporting us and getting all the bonuses of being a patron.
+So if you enjoy our channel and want to support feature articles, supporting us and getting all the bonuses of being a patron.

-We start to see both graphics cards being used and the dual arcs for the eighties are a whopping four percent faster.
+We start to see both graphics cards being used, and the dual arcs for the eighties are a whopping four percent faster.
 That’s right.
-We saved a whole seven seconds.
-The same test and four K resource and three percent faster speed away.
+We saved a whole seven seconds—the same test and four K resource and three percent faster speed away.

 I got that backward.
 The single R X for 80 is three percent faster.

-Now let’s move on to the toughest test, which is for four K clips scaled into a 4K project with each 1 having Lutts and film grain applied and 2 of those cliffs being reversed.
+Now let’s move on to the most challenging test, which is for four K clips scaled into a 4K project with each 1 having Lutts and film grain applied and 2 of those cliffs being reversed.

 The paid version of resolve costs 995$, and one of the few extras over the free version is support for dual graphics.

-After about an hour of searching, I did find a few pieces of information that were helpful, one of which is a YouTube video with a 13000$ computer.
+I found a few pieces of helpful information, one of which is a YouTube video with a 13000$ computer.

 This thing is using 2 12 core Xeon processors and 4-time X graphics cards.
 I’ll leave the link to the video and the description if you guys want to check the whole thing out.
 But I’ll summarize it here.

 EditinHowever, editingrmance playback smoothness was all the same.
 Now, when he rendered his black magic for K’s raw footage, he didn’t notice a difference of about 15 percent.

-I found an old article on Bare Feet Cellcom, where they tested single versus dual graphics using DaVinci resolves noise reduction since noise reduction has only rendered using graphics cards.
+I found an old article on Bare Feet Cellcom, where they tested single Versus dual graphics using DaVinci resolves noise reduction since noise reduction has only rendered using graphics cards.

 Now noise reduction is only available on the pay version, just like dual graphics card support is.
-So if you have the paid version and you use noise reduction, often dual graphics cards are worth it.
+So if you have the paid version and use noise reduction, often dual graphics cards are worth it.

 If you haven’t checked out our 998$ best bang for the buck video editing, p.c video, definitely check that out.
-And a reminder, we have the step by step build guide for that computer available on our Patra on-page.
+And a reminder, we have the step-by-step build guide for that computer available on our Patra on-page.